What is it about?

 I’m interested.
 What next?

-Please get in contact with me, tell me about your situation and what you’re looking for.
+If you’re looking at organising this for your team/organisation, please get in contact with me, tell me more about your situation and what you’re looking for.